 Before starting the inspection process, a few simple tools and safety precautions should be prepared.

-Before starting how to check hvac filter, a few safety steps should always be followed.
-Turning off the heating or cooling system prevents air pressure from pulling dust into the duct system.
-This simple step protects both the equipment and the person performing the inspection.
+Before beginning how to check HVAC filter, a few safety precautions should always be taken.
+Turning off the heating or cooling system reduces air pressure from drawing dust into the duct system.

 Examples: Use a flashlight and gloves to spot dust.
-Follow these steps during how to check HVAC filter and maintain HVAC filter replacement frequency.
+Follow these steps to check the HVAC filter and maintain the HVAC filter replacement frequency.

 Basic Tools Needed for HVAC Filter Inspection